Snowflake-Labs/semantic-model-generator/README.md

 ### Generation - CLI
-Unlike the python route above, using the CLI assumes that you will manage your environment using `poetry` and `pyenv` for python versions.
+Unlike the Python route above, using the CLI assumes that you will manage your environment using `poetry` and `pyenv` for Python versions.
 This has only been tested on Mas OS/Linux.

 1. If you need brew, `make install-homebrew`.